-- 23. Repeat #3-19 for the remaining G/L accounts in this Budget Group - 24.
-When all of the G/Ls in that Group show a projected balance, use 4 and repeat all #2-20 for the next Budget Group
+- 28. Repeat #3-19 for the remaining G/L accounts in this Budget Group - 29.
+When all of the G/Ls in that Group show a projected balance, use and repeat all #2-20 for the next Budget Group

 TIP: At any time after saving you may use exit to stop, and resume working at another time, repeating all steps until all of your loan asset G/Ls have been projected.
-When you exit to the menu, you may see this message:
+When you exit, you may see this message: